iss-codex/data-pipeline/docs/data/access.rst

 Accessing CODEX Data
 ====================

-Recommended Level 1 Products
+Recommended Data Products
 -----------------------------
-The Level 1 science data products...
+The Level 1 and Level 2 science data products produced by the CODEX data processing pipelines are structured as 4D FITS files, which bundle the primary data along with secondary data and metadata fully describing the observation.
+These science data products are compliant with the official `FITS standards <https://fits.gsfc.nasa.gov/standard40/fits_standard40aa-le.pdf>`_.

+Each Level 1 science data product includes a primary Header Data Unit (HDU) that contains the metadata for the file.
+Each of the remaining 4 HDUs contain polarized image data which can be used for science.

-For most science use cases, the recommended starting point is the Level 2 science data products.
+For most science use cases, however, the recommended starting point is the Level 2 science data products.

 Downloading Data
 ----------------
-Data output from the CODEX data processing pipelines are stored and accessible through the `Solar Data Analysis Center (SDAC) <https://umbra.nascom.nasa.gov/codex>`_.
+The Level 1 and Level 2 science data products are hosted and accessible through the `Solar Data Analysis Center (SDAC) <https://umbra.nascom.nasa.gov/codex>`_.
 CODEX data products can be downloaded either manually from SDAC, or queried and retrieved using the metadata within individual data products.

 For the latter case, files may be retrieved in one of two ways: